winhamwr/craigslist/2012_06_roommate.md

 ![View from our 8th floor window](https://lh6.googleusercontent.com/-PGL_BamVRhU/TpRV_Ues-yI/AAAAAAAAUuM/y8MbrzC9_L4/s895/dsc00228.jpg "View from our 8th floor window, towards the circle")

-We're two 27yo (that's internet speak for Years Old) uber geeks and this will be our 3rd year in this place
+We're two 27yo (that's internet speak for Years Old) dudes and this will be our 3rd year in this place
 (it's too awesome to leave).
-Our current roommate (hi Z) is unfortunately moving out, but that means we get to meet you!
+Our previous roommate (hi Z) just moved back to Chicago, so that means we get to meet you!
 We've had really good luck with roommies on Craigslist and we hope you will help us continue rolling 20's.